facebook/react-native/docs/UsingAScrollView.md

 The [ScrollView](docs/scrollview.html) is a generic scrolling container that can host multiple components and views.
 The scrollable items need not be homogenous, and you can scroll both vertically and horizontally (by setting the `horizontal` property).

 This example creates a vertical `ScrollView` with both images and text mixed together.
+Note that this example requires an img directory in AwesomeProject project and an favicon.png image in that directory.

 ```ReactNativeWebPlayer
 import React, { Component } from 'react';